OmarYahyaa/egypt-used-cars-market-insights/README.md

-# Egypt Used Cars Market Insights — SQL Analysis Project
+# Egypt Used Cars Market Analysis

 This project analyzes used-car listings in the Egyptian market to understand how listed prices vary by manufacturing year, mileage, budget segment, and common company/model combinations.